-Howard University students with a minor in Community Development are eligible to apply for the $2,000 Madeline C. McCullough Community Development Scholarship.
+Howard University students with a major or minor in Community Development are eligible to apply for the Madeline C. McCullough Community Development Scholarship

-The Coalition for Nonprofit Housing & Economic Development will award five $2,000 Madeline C. McCullough Community Development Scholarships for the 2016 spring semester to the next generation of community development leaders.
+The Coalition for Nonprofit Housing & Economic Development will award two $1,000 Madeline C. McCullough Community Development Scholarships for the 2018 fall semester to the next generation of community development leaders.

 The Madeline C. McCullough (MCM) Community Development Scholarship was established in December 2002 to commemorate the life and work of Madeline McCullough.
 Ms. McCullough was a longtime friend and supporter of nonprofits engaged in community development.
 She was also an outstanding role model for young people entering the field, and she found great fulfillment in mentoring and encouraging them.